SubodhShil/Phitron/Semester 2/Week 06  - Dynamic Programming/Module 21 - Introduction to Dynamic Programming/README.md

 ### DP is a optimized version of recursion.
 ## When to use DP?
 1. Choice -> Recursion
-2. When question said compute various way or "in how many ways to generate" something.F
+2. When question said compute various way or "in how many ways to generate" something.
+3. If there can be multiple results of a problem, and various way or combination to get a result, then DP should be used.
-3. Optimization
+4. Optimization
    1. Maximum value or result
    2. Minimum value or result
    3. Get longest value or result